 If you’re looking for an affordable RC plane to get yourself started, we’d recommend looking at this model:

-- Enough light and high flexibility EPP material make the RC plane easy to fly.
+- The RC plane easy to fly.

 - Remote Control distance: about 150 meters 2.4GHz 2CH.